 Yoga is a great way to stretch while maintaining proper alignment and activation of your postural muscles.
 You will find instructions for most of these poses in my Hippy Hippy Shake videos (or see YogaJournal for step-by-step basics).
 And don’t forget to use your pelvic smile!

 High and low lunge (with twists)

 As for massage, a pair of hard rubber bouncy balls are ideal for getting into the deep structures around your SIJs (tennis ball size is good, but I find tennis balls themselves to be too soft and slippery).
-(Note from Monika- I like to use a lacrosse ball.
-4 bucks from Canadian Tire).
+(Note from Monika- You can get a lacrosse ball for four bucks from Canadian Tire).
 Place them on either side of your spine and roll up and down against a wall for a nice deep massage.
 You want to avoid rolling over your spine, instead focus on the muscles and tendons.
 Make sure you get down into the glutes, and even turn sideways to get the entire glute medius and the IT band.

 I’d love to hear how these exercises work for you, and I’d be happy to answer your questions on becoming BFFs with you SIJs, so feel free to drop me a line at email@example.com.
 And as a nerdy bonus that doubles as a workout soundtrack, check out the classic Canadian tune “Let Your Backbone Slide” in which Maestro Fresh-Wes gives a shout-out to the SIJ just before the 3 minute mark.
 Holla!